hfp/xconfigure/config/qe/README.md

 qe-asrf112-4x16x1 4      16   4     714  121.82     2    25  32
 ```

 Please note that the number of cases per day (Cases/d) are currently calculated with integer arithmetic and eventually lower than just rounding down (based on 86400 seconds per day).
-The number of seconds taken are end-to-end (wall time), i.e. total time to solution including any (sequential) phase (initialization, etc.).
+The number of seconds taken are end-to-end (wall time), i.e., total time to solution including any (sequential) phase (initialization, etc.).
 Performance is higher if the workload requires more iterations (some publications present a metric based on iteration time).

 ## References